 - Liability/ E & O Insurance – Varies widely, typically from $1500-$2500/year.

-- Health Insurance – In the U.S., decent insurance for a family of three is now hovering around $800/month.
-It’s less if you’re single.
+- Health Insurance – In the U.S., decent insurance for a family of four is now hovering around $1,000/month (less if you’re single).
+Plans are also limited until you have a small team and can get a decent insurance plan through your payroll software.

 - Disability Insurance – It varies, but typically runs $250-500/month in the U.S. You may think this is optional, but consider that during any given year you are 4x more likely to become disabled than to die.